What we know about the Baltimore bridge collapse

-Sonar had detected cars in the water, which is about 50 feet (15 meters) deep.
-The water temperature was about 47 degrees Fahrenheit (8 degrees Celsius) before dawn Tuesday, according to a buoy that collects data for the National Oceanic and Atmospheric Administration.

-Kevin Cartwright, director of communications for the Baltimore Fire Department, told The Associated Press that several vehicles were on the bridge at the time of the collapse, including one the size of a tractor-trailer.
-He called the collapse a “developing mass casualty event,” though he didn’t know how many people were affected.
+The workers came to the Maryland area from Guatemala, Honduras and Mexico, according to diplomats from those countries.

+One worker, 38-year-old Maynor Yassir Suazo Sandoval, came to the U.S. from Honduras nearly two decades ago.
+His brother described him as an entrepreneurial and hard-working husband and father of two.
+And El Salvador’s foreign minister, Alexandra Hill Tinoco, posted Wednesday on X that one Salvadoran citizen, Miguel Luna, was among the missing workers.

-The ship is owned by Singapore-based Grace Ocean Private Ltd., which said all crew members, including the two pilots, were accounted for and there were no reports of injuries involving anyone who was on board.
+The ship is owned by Singapore-based Grace Ocean Private Ltd., which said all crew members, including the two pilots, were accounted for and there were no reports of injuries.

 The ship's warning enabled authorities to limit vehicle traffic on the span.
-Plus, the accident occurred at 1:30 a.m., long before the busy morning rush, when thousands of cars ordinarily cross the span.
+Plus, the accident occurred at 1:30 a.m., long before the busy morning rush.
+The bridge carried an estimated 30,800 vehicles per day on average in 2019.

 WHAT IMPACT COULD THIS HAVE?

-Note: This story has been updated to correct that there were more than 56 containers on the ship, but that 56 contained hazardous materials, and to correct that crews were working to cut up trusses of the collapsed bridge, not the vessel that ran into it.